idb1285072/ESS_JavaScript/important_topic/16_promise_async_await/16_01_promise/README.md

 # Promise

-A Promise in JavaScript is an object that represents the eventual completion (or failure) of an asynchronous operation, and the value it produces.
+A Promise in JavaScript is an object that represents the eventual completion/success (or failure) of an asynchronous operation, and the value it produces.

 Think of it as a placeholder for a value that you don’t have yet, but will get in the future.